10 Best HVAC Companies in Chattanooga, TN

 Frequently Asked Questions About HVAC in Chattanooga, TN

 You should have your HVAC system inspected about twice annually.
 At the time of the inspection, your technician will tell you what services are required.
 You should also have your system inspected if you start noticing issues such as strange noises, leaks, or unusual smells.
-If your system has ductwork, it should be inspected every few years.
+If your system has ductwork, you should have it inspected every few years.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as you comfortably can, and avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any window or door leaks to avoid letting cool air escape.
+Keep your thermostat temperature as close to the outside temperature as you comfortably can, and try to avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any door or window leaks to help keep cool air in.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

-It takes around one to three days to have your HVAC system installed or replaced.
-If you need just a furnace or a single air conditioning unit, this may take anywhere from a few hours up to two days.
-This timeline can be affected by the size of your home, how easily accessible your system is, and any issues your technician uncovers.
+It takes roughly one to three days to have an HVAC system installed or replaced.
+If you only need a furnace or a single air conditioning unit, this can take anywhere from a few hours up to two days.
+This timeline can be affected by the size of your home, how easily accessible your system is, and any new issues your technician uncovers.

 Your HVAC company may have financing options through a third-party lender, or you may be able to obtain your own loan.
 It's a good idea to discuss payment options with your HVAC company and a financial advisor to make sure that you're choosing the best option for you.